jackjt8/ChunkyGuide/docs/userinterface/chunkylauncher.md

 - `-DlogLevel` - ERROR, WARNING, INFO - Default is WARNING which will mean Chunky shows warnings for missing items.
 ERROR should disable missing item warnings.

-- `-Dchunky.useLegacyOctree=true` - Disables new octree [see PR #604](https://github.com/llbit/chunky/pull/604).
-If you run into any issues with the new octree this will fix it.
-Please also report the issue on GitHub.

 ---

 ### Chunky options